Aggabai Sunbai: Casting

-The first promo of the show featuring Nivedita Joshi-Saraf, Girish Oak, and Uma Pendharkar was released on 22 February 2021 in which Pendharkar was introduced as the new Shubhra.
+The first promo of the show featuring Nivedita Saraf, Girish Oak and Uma Pendharkar was released on 22 February 2021 in which Pendharkar was introduced as the new Shubhra.
 The second promo was released on 1 March 2021 and third promo on 8 March 2021, in which Adwait Dadarkar was introduced as the new Soham.

 Cancellation

 This sequel was launched with great hope to receive higher TRP ratings just like its prequel.
 However, due to the change in actors for the roles of Soham and Shubhra, the rating witnessed a drip.
 Moreover, the sudden change in the storyline of the show added to the cause with a massive downfall in ratings in the prime time slot.
 Finally, on 21 August 2021, the show aired its last episode.